rnsdomains/rns-subdomain-tool/docs/CustomizeTheUI.md

 ## Registration email template
-You can change registration email template replacing this file: `api/resources/emailBody.html` **IMPORTANT**: you need to include the tokens: `_domain_`, `_address_` and `_txHash_` in your template and the tool will replace them with the users' information.
+You can change registration email template replacing this file: `api/resources/emailBody.html`

+**IMPORTANT**: you need to include the tokens: `_domain_`, `_address_` and `_txHash_` in your template and the tool will replace them with the users' information.
-By default the template is like this:
+By default the template is:

 ![email example](/docs/images/email.png)